Tomb of the Unknown Soldier (France): Rekindling ceremony

 The president of the Republic, Paul Doumer, rekindling the flame on the tomb in 1931.

 The rekindling of the flame at the Tomb of the Unknown Soldier has taken place at 6:30 every evening since 1923.
 This is performed by one of the veterans' associations.

 Founded in 1925 and declared on 16 October 1930, the association La Flamme sous l'Arc de Triomphe ("The Flame under the Arc de Triomphe") designated General Gouraud, a war-maimed military governor of Paris, as its first president; he held this position until his death in 1946.
 The eternal flame was briefly extinguished during the 1998 World Cup by a drunk tourist.

 In 2022, Lieutenant General Christophe de Saint-Chamas, Governor of Les Invalides, succeeded Bruno Dary as head of the Comité de la Flamme ("Flame Committee"), overseeing the daily rekindling of the flame.

 Linked events

+In March 1921, the Unknown Soldier was awarded the American Medal of Honor by a special act of the US Congress.

 On 23 August 1927, the execution of the anarchists Sacco and Vanzetti provoked riots in France, Japan, and South Africa.
 In Paris, the tomb was desecrated during the riot; this event was at the origin of the creation of the Croix-de-Feu (Cross of Fire) Political Party.

-On 26 August 1970, a dozen women belonging to the Women's Liberation Movement laid a wreath under the Arc de Triomphe with the inscription: À la femme du Soldat inconnu ("To the wife of the Unknown Soldier").
+On 26 August 1970, a public demonstration by Mouvement de libération des femmes took place at the tomb.
+Women belonging to the Women's Liberation Movement attempted to lay a wreath under the Arc de Triomphe with the inscription: À la femme du Soldat inconnu ("To the wife of the Unknown Soldier").
 Some of the banners displayed on that day had the slogan: Il y a plus inconnu que le soldat inconnu : sa femme ("There is more unknown than the unknown soldier: his wife").
 This was the first media action of the movement.

 On 6 August 2025, a Moroccan man was charged for using Paris' Eternal Flame to light a cigarette.